UN slams atrocities carried out in Tigray conflict, as Ethiopia announces state of emergency

 (CNN)The United Nations has condemned atrocities uncovered in a joint investigation into the conflict in Ethiopia's northern Tigray region on Wednesday, a day after the country's government announced a nationwide state of emergency and called on citizens to take up arms against the advance of Tigrayan forces toward its capital.

-The highly-anticipated report, carried out by the UN Human Rights Office and the state-appointed Ethiopian Human Rights Commission, found that all parties in the Tigray conflict have "committed violations of international human rights, humanitarian and refugee law, some of which may amount to war crimes and crimes against humanity," to varying degrees.
+The investigation -- which is the only human rights probe to have been allowed into the blockaded Tigray region since fighting broke out between the region's former ruling party, the Tigray People's Liberation Front (TPLF), and the Ethiopian government last year -- found that all parties to the conflict have "committed violations of international human rights, humanitarian and refugee law, some of which may amount to war crimes and crimes against humanity," to varying degrees.

+The report found evidence that all sides had committed violations of international human rights, which may amount to war crimes, including extra-judicial killings, torture, sexual and gender-based violence, violations against refugees, and forced displacement of civilians.

+The joint investigation by the UN Human Rights Office and the state-appointed Ethiopian Human Rights Commission, or EHRC, is a rare partnership that has raised eyebrows among Tigrayans, human rights groups and other observers, who have flagged concerns about its independence from government influence.
+But the UN and EHRC have reaffirmed its impartiality.

 This is a developing story, more to follow...